TomJamesBW/PodcastPlanner/UserGuide.md

 ### Can't drag segments
 - Make sure you're clicking and holding the **≡** icon (not the segment itself)
 - Try using a mouse instead of a trackpad
+- On mobile: Drag-and-drop may not work well - consider using a desktop
 - Refresh the page if the drag feature stops working

+### Mobile warning keeps appearing
+- Click "Continue Anyway" to dismiss it
+- Your choice is saved and won't show again unless you clear browser data
+- The warning appears because the app works best on larger screens

 ### Exports not working
 - **PDF**: Use the print dialog to save as PDF